influxdata/telegraf/plugins/outputs/file/README.md

   ## Use batch serialization format instead of line based delimiting.
 The
   ## batch format allows for the production of non line based output formats and
-  ## may more effiently encode and write metrics.
+  ## may more efficiently encode and write metrics.
   # use_batch_format = false

   ## The file will be rotated after the time interval specified.
 When set